conversejs/converse.js/docs/source/index.rst

     <link rel="stylesheet" type="text/css" media="screen" href="converse.min.css">
     <script src="converse.min.js"></script>

+You need to initialize Converse.js with configuration settings particular to your requirements.

+Please refer to the `Configuration variables`_ section further below for info on all the available configuration settings.

-Then, at the bottom of your page, after the closing *</body>* element, put the following inline Javascript code:
+To do this, put the following inline Javascript code at the bottom of your page (after the closing *</body>* element).

 ::